pcbowers/php-airtable/README.md

 # PHP Airtable Wrapper
 PHP Airtable Wrapper for the Airtable API

+## Recent Updates

+**NEW** You can now do updates that allow elements to be removed if necessary.
+See [updateRecords](#updaterecord) for more details.

+**NEW** Typecast is now an option by default.
+New select options will be automatically created rather than throwing errors.

 ## Getting Started

 Follow these steps to successfully implement this PHP Airtable Wrapper.